midonet/midonet/docs/asynchronous-programming.md

     public Future<Integer> fetchIntData(String key);

-The future can be passed around, until it reaches code which knows what to do when the call completes, and attach that to the future with its `onComplete` method.
+The future can be passed around until it reaches code which knows what to do when the call completes.
 Futures in Midolman generally come from two sources:
 The `ask` method of Akka's `ActorRef` (and our `expiringAsk` wrapping method around it); and the `Promise` class, which is a future which can be completed with the `success` and `failure` methods.
-So, an asynchronous call which depends on another call's result could be written like this in Scala:

-    def fetchIntData(key: String): Future[Int] = {
-        val p = new Promise[Int]
-        val f = expiringAsk(dataStoreActor, FetchData(key), expiry)
-        f.mapTo[Data].onComplete {
-            case Right(data) =>
-                p.success(convertToInt(data))
-            case Left(error) =>
-                p.failure(error)
-        }
-        return p
-    }

-Akka provides a shortcut method "map" for when the calculation on a future's result is simply applied to a lambda expression and used to complete a promise, so the above method could be written as:
+Akka's Future is a Monad, meaning that we can perform an operation on the result of a Future and chain futures by calling "map" with a lambda expression to be applied on the result of the future.
+With future and a monadic map operation, the above remote database call can be written as:

     def fetchIntData(key: String): Future[Int] = {
         val f = expiringAsk(dataStoreActor, FetchData(key), expiry)